Lane Change Intention Prediction of two distinct Populations using a Transformer: Problem Definition and Input Data

-At first, for each vehicle, each frame of a trajectory in which the vehicle stands completely or partially (according to the lanelet id, see \cite{exiD}) on an on-ramp or off-ramp is excluded from the frames of interest, i.e. no prediction will be made for the vehicles standing on on- and off-ramps.
+No prediction will be made for the vehicles standing completely or partially on on- and off-ramps.
 This is done to simplify the conversion of the coordinate system since on- and off-ramps would often require an ad hoc conversion due to the fact that they do not run consistently parallel to the other lanes.
 A reference path is then needed.
 A logical choice of a reference path for each road would be the line dividing the two driving direction.
 Unfortunately, the coordinates of this line are not directly included in the datasets under study.
 To produce an approximation of this line, a support vector machine (SVM) with a non-linear kernel (radial basis function) is applied to divide the scattered trajectory points relative to the vehicles driving in the two most internal lanes per driving direction.
 For example, the result of the SVM method for road 1 in the exiD dataset is shown in Fig. \ref{fig:SVM}.
-In this case the SVM was applied to lanes 3 and 5 (since lane 4 is correspondent to the partition between the two directions of travel).
-As the path has to follow the direction of travel, opposite directions of travel will have an identical but inverted path.
+In this case the SVM was applied to lanes 3 and 5 (the lane numeration for the shown segment of road 1 is presented in Fig. \ref{fig:lane_numeration}).
+As the path has to follow the direction of travel, opposite directions of travel will have an inverted path.

 The resulting boundary is not ready to be used as a reference path for the Cartesian-Frenet conversion as at the current state it is only a collection of points in Cartesian coordinates $p_i=(x_i,y_i)$.
-The tangent angle $\theta_i$ and the curvature $k_i$ are needed for each point of the boundary $p_i$ and can be calculated as:
+The tangent angle $\theta_i$ is needed for each point of the boundary $p_i$ and can be calculated as:

-Since the function of the boundary is not directly available, these values can't be analytically calculated but their approximated values $\tilde{\theta}_i$ and $\tilde{k}_i$ can be calculated as:
+Since the function of the boundary is not directly available, the approximated angle $\tilde{\theta}_i$ will be used instead and it can be calculated as:

 with: